heniczyna/heniczyna/more_actions_backup.md

-Copy from `README.md`, originally added to test GitHub actions, definitions still available in [workflows](https://github.com/heniczyna/heniczyna/tree/master/.github/workflows)
+Copy from `README.md`, originally added just to become familiar and test GitHub actions, definitions still available in [workflows](https://github.com/heniczyna/heniczyna/tree/master/.github/workflows)

+> * Note!
+Make sure to ENABLE required workflows in https://github.com/heniczyna/heniczyna/actions (I disabled them manually as they were failing when they could not find right tags in `README.md`, for example action called `Latest GPW activity` fails with error:
+> ```
+> Error: Cannot find the comment tag on the readme:
+> <!-- GPW:START -->
+> <!-- GPW:END -->
+> ```
+> * Each of this fail sent me an email with notification, therefore to stop this unwanted action I disabled them

 # :star: Latest Youtube Videos (example only)
 <!-- YOUTUBE:START -->